LpCodes/Moving-WSL-Distribution-to-Another-Drive/Readme.md

    wsl -t Ubuntu-22.04
    ```

 2. Export the WSL distribution to a folder.
-In this example, we will export Ubuntu 22.04 as `ubuntu-ex.tar` to the `D:\wsl\wsl_export` directory.
+In this example, we will export Ubuntu 22.04 as `ubuntu-ex.tar` to the `D:\wsl_export` directory.
 Run the following command:

    ```
    wsl --export Ubuntu-22.04 "D:\wsl_export\ubuntu-ex.tar"